TechnoCosmic/zero/README.md

 When your program calls `memory::allocate()`, zero searches a very small bit array that keeps track of which of these pages are available, and which are currently in use.
 If zero finds the number of continguous bytes you asked for, it returns you the address of the start of that block, similar to `malloc()`.

-When you're done using that memory, your program is expected to call `memory::deallocate()` to make it available again.
+When you're done using that memory, your program is expected to call `memory::free()` to make it available again.
 Unlike some other memory management systems, zero does not track what pages *each thread* currently owns.
-This means that when you call `memory::deallocate()`, you must also tell zero how much SRAM to make available again.
+This means that when you call `memory::free()`, you must also tell zero how much SRAM to make available again.

 There is also a `memory::reallocate()` function that behaves similarly to POSIX `realloc()` insofar as it will find a new chunk of memory of a new size, copy whatever fits from the old chunk to the new chunk, and then free the old chunk.
 There are plans afoot to make the reallocation algorithm smarter and faster in certain circumstances.